-I sprout the moth beans at home and the process takes about 2 to 3 days.
-After they are sprouted I keep them in the fridge and use them within two days.
-Whenever I want to make a sprouts curry like this amti or usal, I make it a point to sprout the beans in advance.
+The sprouting of matki is a crucial step in this Matki Recipe.
+I sprout the moth/matki beans at home and the process takes about 1 to 2 days.
+After they are sprouted, I refrigerate them and use within 2 days.
+Whenever I want to make a sprouts curry like this recipe or the traditional Usal, I make it a point to sprout the beans in advance.

-To prepare this matki recipe, I follow my friends’s recipe.
+To prepare this Matki Recipe, I follow my friend’s recipe.
 She has been gracious enough to share so many recipes with me.
+While I may have made some alterations as per the flavors that are liked by members of my family, the dish is simply fantastic.

-But trust me even without this basic tempering, the amti tastes very good.
-Did not make much difference to the final dish.
-So my take – if you want, then skip the tempering or do it.
-Both ways the amti tastes good.
+Trust me, even without the basic tempering, the curry tastes very good.
+So, my take – if you want, then skip the tempering or do it.
+Both ways the dish tastes good.

 How to make Matki Recipe

-1. In a blender or grinder jar take ½ heaped cup of roughly chopped onions, 1.25 cups roughly chopped tomatoes, 4 to 5 roughly chopped garlic cloves and ½ inch roughly chopped ginger.
+1. In a blender or grinder jar, take ½ heaped cup roughly chopped onions, 1.25 cups roughly chopped tomatoes, 4 to 5 roughly chopped garlic cloves and 1 inch roughly chopped ginger.

-Blend the onions, tomatoes, garlic and ginger to smooth paste.
+Blend the onions, tomatoes, garlic and ginger to a smooth and fine paste.

 6. Stir and mix very well.

-7. Stir and then add the spouted matki/moth beans.
+7. Stir and add 200 grams sprouted matki/moth beans.

-8. Stir and add water.
+8. Stir and add about 2 to 2.5 cups water.
 Season with salt according to taste.
-Cover the pan.
-On low to medium heat simmer the curry till matki beans are cooked.

-9. The matki amti ready to be served.
-Lastly, add coriander leaves and mix with the rest of the amti or you can garnish the matki amti with coriander leaves.
+9. The Matki Recipe is ready to be served.
+Lastly, add 1 tablespoon chopped coriander leaves and mix with the rest of the curry or you can garnish it with coriander leaves.

-10. Serve matki amti hot with rotis, bhakri, Poli, paratha or bread.
-This healthy and delicious curry can also be served with steamed rice.
+10. Serve the Matki Usal hot with roti, bhakri, Poli, paratha or bread.
+This healthy and delicious curry can also be relished with steamed rice.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.